elite-lang/EliteOld/doc/manual/DesignManual.md

 Each token defined by the 'parser.y' file will be a number which the pattern-matching returns in the 'scanner.l'  (A char also can be known as a number).

+Summarize, lexical analysis used Regex as a pattern to split tokens, and the parser used BNF list to describe the grammar.
+The [lex](#apx1) and [parser](#apx2) source code have been listed separately in appendices, limited by space.
+Next, we will focus on some difficulties in lexical analysis.

 ### The Difficulties in Lexical Analysis